2025–26 Arkansas Razorbacks women's basketball team

 The 2025–26 Arkansas Razorbacks women's basketball team represented the University of Arkansas during the 2025–26 NCAA Division I women's basketball season.
-The Razorbacks, led by first-year head coach Kelsi Musick, play their home games at Bud Walton Arena and compete as members of the Southeastern Conference (SEC).
+The Razorbacks, led by first-year head coach Kelsi Musick, played their home games at Bud Walton Arena and compete as members of the Southeastern Conference (SEC).

 Previous season

-The Razorbacks finished the 2024–25 season 10–22, 3–13 SEC play to finish in a 4 way for last place in the SEC.
-As an No. 13 seed in the SEC Tournament they lost in the first round to Georgia.
+The Razorbacks finished the 2024–25 season 10–22, 3–13 in SEC play to finish in a four-way tie for last place in the SEC.
+As a No. 13 seed in the SEC Tournament, they lost in the first round to Georgia.

-Head coach Mike Neighbors announced his resignation from Arkansas on March 11, 2025, after 8 seasons and a 148–114 record.
+Head coach Mike Neighbors announced his resignation from Arkansas on March 11, 2025, after eight seasons and a 148–114 record.
 The Razorbacks hired Oral Roberts head coach Musick on March 21.